Safety and Emergency Procedures

 - Lock any windows or doors in the room.

 - Turn off ventilation systems if possible.
-This will prevent the release of any noxious substance.
+This will help prevent the circulation of any noxious substance.
 HACC personnel will disable any automatic systems in this situation.

 - Turn off lights and equipment in the room.

-- Use furniture or other heavy objects to barricade the door in the event of violence.
+- Use furniture or other heavy objects to barricade the door in the event of active violence.

 - Stay away from windows.